Kirkjufellsfoss waterfall and Kirkjufell mountain, Snaefellsnes Peninsula, Iceland

 Day Day 2

-Reykjavik - Golden Circle - Selfoss
+Reykjavík - Golden Circle - Selfoss (ca. 140 miles)

 gullfoss, iceland

-Today is the day for visiting some of Iceland’s most famous and interesting attractions.
-First stop is UNESCO World Heritage site Thingvellir National Park, where both the history and the geology are fascinating.
-We recommend walking in the Almannagjá crack (created by the European and the North American continental plates sliding away form each other) and on to the area where the Icelandic Alltinget was formed around the year 930.
+We recommend walking in the Almannagjá crack (created by the Eurasian and the North American continental plates sliding away from each other) and on to the area where the Icelandic Alltinget was formed around the year 930.
 This was the world’s first ever parliament.

-Close to Thingvellir national park is the majestic Gullfoss waterfall, ”The Golden Waterfall”, by many regarded the most beautiful in Iceland.
+Continue on to the famous geothermal area of Geysir, where Strokkur, Iceland’s most active geyser, spurts its majestic column of water into the sky every few minutes.
+Close by is the majestic Gullfoss waterfall, ”The Golden Waterfall”, by many regarded the most beautiful in Iceland.
 The waterfall has two stages and it is possible to get close to the mighty flow of water, which hurls down into the ravine below.

 Day Day 3